-Do not use this medicine after the expiry date which is stated on the carton and the blister or bottle label after EXP.
+Do not use this medicine after the expiry date which is stated on the carton and blister after 'EXP'.
 The expiry date refers to the last day of that month.

+This medicine does not require any special storage conditions.
 Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
-These measures will help protect the
+These measures will help protect the environment.